 The condition of the land used to grow food for people and livestock is an essential element in organic farming.
 For at least 3 years immediately before harvest, no prohibited substance may be applied to land used to grow organic crops.
 In addition, buffer zones are required to prevent unintended application of prohibited substances from adjoining land that isn’t under organic management.

-Instead of applying synthetic fertilizers, soil fertility and health is sustained by selecting plants appropriate to the area, rotating crops, planting cover crops (to provide soil nutrients like nitrogen), applying plant materials, and spreading animal manure (usually composted).
+Instead of applying synthetic fertilizers, soil fertility and health are sustained by selecting plants appropriate to the area, rotating crops, planting cover crops (to provide soil nutrients like nitrogen), applying plant materials, and spreading animal manure (usually composted).

 Organic seeds, seedlings, and planting stock are required, with a few exceptions.